The form of any element is known through its relations to all other elements. [CWL 10, 154]

 (There is) a search for significant basic variables.
 For variables, because it is process that is under investigation; for significant variables, because only significance contributes to the relevant acts of understanding; finally for basic variables, because others depend on them, and they depend on one another.
 In other words, basic variables form a closed circle, in which terms are fixed by their relations, relations fix the terms, and the whole is justified by the degree in which it and its implications are verified.
 [CWL 15, 9]

 The macroeconomist doing macroeconomic science is not writing a novel; he is doing science with an exigence for a system of laws, i.e. for a unified set of insights expressed in mathematical correspondences and equations which explain the phenomena under investigation.
-The symbols and their collocations in the form of the equation is isomorphic with the form of the productive process.
+The symbols and their collocations in the form of the equation represent an isomorphism with the interconnections and interdependencies formally constituting the dynamic productive process.

-Thus the need, in the first place, for a precise analytic distinction between the most fundamental, implicitly-defined terms basic and surplus.
-This distinction can then later ground the distinctions between the implicitly-defined, monetary correlates of basic and surplus expenditures called costs and pure surplus income.
+Thus the need, in the first place, for a precise analytic distinction between the most fundamental, implicitly-defined terms, basic and surplus.
+This analytic distinction can then later ground the distinctions between the implicitly-defined, monetary correlates of basic and surplus expenditures termed costs and pure surplus income.

 Surplus is an old term from another era.
 It does not mean “excess.”
 It simply refers to what is not for consumption.
 The big fear is that some persons with a psycho-political agenda will twist the meaning and exploit it on camera or on the op-ed page to advance their agenda.